2007–08 Fulham F.C. season: November

 Fulham started November with a 3–1 home victory against Reading.
 Simon Davies put Fulham in front after 18 minutes.
 Kevin Doyle equalised ten minutes after the break, but Fulham struck back with goals from Clint Dempsey and David Healy.
 Elliott Omozusi was sent off in injury time, in only his second appearance, for a second yellow card.
 Fulham were unlucky to lose in their next game away at Liverpool as Fernando Torres and Steven Gerrard both scored in the last ten minutes for a 2–0 victory.
 It was very harsh on Fulham, who had resisted the Liverpool pressure for the majority of the game.

 After the international break, Fulham drew 2–2 with Blackburn Rovers, having twice been in front through goals from Danny Murphy and Diomansy Kamara, only to be pegged back by Brett Emerton and Stephen Warnock.

 December

 December was a busy month, with matches crammed together at the end of the month.
 It turned out to be a very unsuccessful period for Fulham, as they took just two points from a possible 18.
+The home defeat to Newcastle United spelt the end for manager Lawrie Sanchez; first-team coach Ray Lewington took charge of the following three fixtures prior to the permanent appointment of Roy Hodgson at the end of the month.

 January

-A very bad start to the new year saw Fulham defeated by close rivals Chelsea 2–1 at Craven Cottage.
+On Hodgson's first match in charge, Fulham were defeated by close rivals Chelsea 2–1 at Craven Cottage.